unyt-org/datex-core/docs/guide/extend-datex-syntax.md

 # Extend the DATEX syntax
+> *Attention: This guide is outdated due to heavy refactoring on the module structure and will be updated soon!*

 > This guide explains how to extend the DATEX syntax by giving a step-by-step approach to adding new syntax elements (such as keywords, operators or expressions) and their corresponding functionality.

 ## Define the Token